You are viewing this course for September start 2024

 Typical Entry Requirements

-A Levels BCC
+A Levels BBB-CCC

-English or Welsh, Mathematics and a Science subject
+English or Welsh, Science and Mathematics

 BTEC National Diploma:

 See our Undergraduate English Language Requirements for this course.
 Pre-sessional English Programmes are also available for students who do not meet our English Language Requirements.

 International students whose qualification is not listed on this page, can check our Country Specific Entry Requirements for further information.